oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

-A collection of primitive values that occurs in a property of type `Edm.Untyped` is interpreted as a collection of `Edm.Boolean`, `Edm.String` and `Edm.Decimal`, depending on the Javascript type.
+A collection of primitive values that occurs in a property of type `Edm.Untyped` is interpreted as a collection of `Edm.Boolean`, `Edm.String` and `Edm.Decimal`, depending on the JavaScript type.

 ## <a name="CollectionofComplexValues" href="#CollectionofComplexValues">7.4 Collection of Complex Values</a>